 Post bases do not provide adequate resistance to prevent members from rotating about the base and therefore are not recommended for non-top-supported installations (such as fences or unbraced carports).

-For higher downloads, solid pack grout under 1" standoff plate before installing PBS into concrete.
+For higher downloads, pack grout solid under 1" standoff plate before installation.
 Base download on column or concrete, according to the code.

-Concrete shall have a minimum compressive strength, f'c = 2500 psi.
+Concrete shall have a minimum compressive strength of f'c = 2,500 psi.

-Post bases do not provide adequate resistance to prevent members from rotating about the base and therefore are not recommended for non top-supported installations (such as fences or unbraced carports).
+Post bases do not provide adequate resistance to prevent members from rotating about the base and therefore are not recommended for installations that lack top support (such as fences or unbraced carports).

 Designer is responsible for concrete design.

-For lateral loads for all PBS models: F1 allowable = 1165 lbs. when using nails and 230 lbs. when using bolts.
-F2 allowable = 835 lbs. when using either nails or bolts.
+For lateral loads for all PBS models: F1 allowable = 1,165 lb. when using nails and 230 lb. when using bolts.
+F2 allowable = 835 lb. when using either nails or bolts.

-Structural composite lumber columns have sides that either show the wide face or the edges of the lumber strands/veneers known as the narrow face.
+Structural composite lumber columns have sides that show either the wide face or the edges of the lumber strands/veneers known as the narrow face.
 Values in the tables reflect installation into the wide face.
-See technical bulletin T-C-SCLCLM for load reductions due to narrow face installations.
+See technical bulletin T-C-SCLCLM for load reductions resulting from narrow-face installations.